tbwhite2/tbwhite2.github.io/_posts/2020-7-6-Mixed_Effects_to_the_Rescue.md

-# Linear Mixed Models - Regression for Real World Data

 Linear and logistic regression work great on canned example data found on blogs and websites but run into many problems when they are deployed in the wild.
 Data is often grouped into categories that are imbalanced (some customers have more purchasing history than others), hierarchical (products can be part of one 'family' with slight differences), and non independent (sales people have different impacts on outcomes).
 In each of these examples, standard regression techniques fail to properly address the structure of the data.

+## Linear Mixed Models - Regression for Real World Data
 Linear Mixed Models (LMM) work like standard regression, but with additional terms called random effects that capture variation not explained by the independent variables used to create the model.

+#### THE DATA

+For this post I'm going to use some fast food data provided by tidy tuesday.
+If you haven't heard of [Tidy Tuesday](https://twitter.com/hashtag/tidytuesday?lang=en) - check it out, lots of great visualization examples in R.

+This data works great for LMM's because its grouped, it has inherent hierarches, and there's large imbalances of items between groups.
+All of these characteristcs would be a headache for traditional linear models.
+We'll see how adding random effects helps.

 ```r